sourabhbhavsar007/recipe-management-system/README.md

 This layer sits in between API layer and Data access layer with some utility functionality and business logic.
 It's mainly responsible for interacting with Data Access Layer and transferring the recipes data as required by top and below layers.
 It's just another module added to decouple business logic of recipes data transfer and mapping from/to API layer.
-Further, service layer can be enhanced to support advanved features like Caching, Interacting with external Authorization Service etc. (Future scope)
+Further, service layer can be enhanced to support advanced features like caching, etc.

 ## Data Access Layer:
 Responsible to provide Object Relationship Mapping (ORM) between higher level recipe Java objects and persistence layer tables.